 The dealer will deal four cards, each representing an open educational resource (OER) you would like to aggregate for a derivative work.
 Each card has at its centre an icon representing its media type.
 Your intention is to include supporting text and guidelines for learners with each resource.
 Logos and buttons - Definition of Free Cultural Works.
 Official logo The official logo of the Definition of Free Cultural Works was designed by Marc Falzon, and placed in the public domain: Error creating thumbnail: Unable to save thumbnail to destination An SVG copy can be found here.

 Open Knowledge Foundation.
 Open Definition.
 Version 1.1 Terminology The term knowledge is taken to include:

+What are Open Educational Resources.
 There is no one, standard definition of Open Educational Resources.
 However, the following broad definition of OERs from OER Commons seems to be generally accepted by the community: Open Educational Resources (OER) are teaching and learning materials that are freely available online for everyone to use, whether you are an instructor, student or self-learner.
 Examples of OER include: full courses, course modules, syllabi, lectures, homework assignments, quizzes, lab and classroom activities, pedagogical materials, games, simulations, and many more resources contained in digital media collections from around the world.
 Researching the meaning of the OERu for HEIs the UK.